-- Vacancies are created due to term expirations, resignations, removals or death. - Vacancies are listed on the City Council agenda and posted by the City Clerk in the City Council Chambers bulletin board and on the city website. - Whenever an unscheduled vacancy occurs in any commission/committee, a special vacancy notice shall be posted within 20 days after the vacancy occurs.
-Appointment shall not be made for at least 10 working days after posting of the notice (Government Code 54974). - On or before December 31 of each year, an appointment list of all regular advisory commissions/committees of the City Council shall be prepared by the City Clerk and posted in the City Council Chambers bulletin board and on the City's website.
-This list is also available to the public.
-(Government Code 54972, Maddy Act).
+- Vacancies are created due to term expirations, resignations, removals or death. - Vacancies are posted by the city clerk in the City Council Chambers bulletin board and on the city website. - Whenever an unscheduled vacancy occurs in any commission/committee, a special vacancy notice shall be posted within 20 days after the vacancy occurs.
+Appointment shall not be made for at least 10 working days after posting of the notice (Government Code 54974). - On or before December 31 of each year, an appointment list of all regular advisory commissions/committees of the City Council shall be prepared by the city clerk and posted in the City Council Chambers bulletin board and on the City's website.
+This list is also available to the public (Government Code 54972, Maddy Act).